JHoovs/JHoovs.github.io/README.md

 ## About Me
 👋 Hi, I’m Vivek Das

-👀 I work on finding therapeutic targets or biomarkers (prognostic/predictive) for multiple cardiometabolic (e.g. Chronic Kidney, Atherosclerosis, Diabetes, Liver, Neurodegenerative, etc.) diseases combining data-driven and knowledge-driven avenues by leveraging the integration of bulk and single-cell multi-omics data alongside clinical data from human observational cohorts and clinical trials
+👀 I am presently leading a team of exceptional Computational Biologists and Clinical Data Scientists around cardiorenal and neuronal trials at the convergence of omics, clinical data, drug assets and, precision medicine.
+Previously, I worked on finding therapeutic targets and, currently the focus is more on biomarkers (prognostic/predictive/response) for multiple cardiometabolic (e.g., Chronic Kidney, Atherosclerosis, Diabetes, Liver, Neurodegenerative, etc.) diseases.
+We combine data-driven and knowledge-driven avenues by leveraging the integration of bulk and single-cell multi-omics data alongside clinical data from human observational cohorts and clinical trials

 🌱 I currently collaborate, mentor PhD/PostDocs/Data Scientists, lead studies/projects and a team of exceptional clinical data scientists and bioinformaticians involving single-cell transcriptomics, spatial transcriptomics, proteomics, metabolomics, multi-omics data integration, clinical data integration to achieve the above

-💻 I also worked on omics projects involving preclinical data with interventional designs e.g. knockout or drug-treated at single cell or bulk multi-omics level
+💻 I also worked on omics projects involving preclinical data with interventional designs e.g., knockout or drug-treated at single cell or bulk multi-omics level

 💞️ I also collaborate on developing applied machine learning models using publicly available data with curious students or researchers and contribute to open science and open source modeling.
 I am fascinated by the potential of high-dimensional and high-throughput biomedical data.

 ## Publications

-📚 To read more about our published works kindly check out my [Google Scholar page](https://scholar.google.it/citations?user=l_Aj58cAAAAJ&hl=en)
+📚 To read more about our published studies kindly check out my [Google Scholar page](https://scholar.google.it/citations?user=l_Aj58cAAAAJ&hl=en)

 ## Experience
 - **Lead Data Scientist in Novo Nordisk A/S** - *2023 - Present* - Clinical Trial Omics & Precision Medicine in Clinical Development, Soborg, Denmark

-  Lead, design, build, deploy, & implement integrative multi-omics strategies, in-silico analytical frameworks & interpretability in Late-Stage Clinical Trial (CardioRenal and neuronal) settings.
+  Lead a team, design, build, deploy, & implement integrative multi-omics strategies and projects, in-silico analytical frameworks & interpretability in Late-Stage Clinical Trial (CardioRenal and neuronal) settings.

 - **Senior Research Scientist in Novo Nordisk A/S** - *2021-2023* - Early Drug Discovery, Malov, Denmark